RyanHir/Scheduler/README.md

 You can use the API endpoint:
 `https://script.google.com/macros/s/AKfycbyf4XMwLFWqDYH-jYfbS_jH-xlNm7eSyB0tWj0AidzD5wSB41gD/exec`

-It accepts GET and POST requests.
+It accepts GET requests.
 You will need to send a couple of parameters:

 | *Parameter* 	| *Content*                                                                                     	|
 |-------------	|-----------------------------------------------------------------------------------------------	|